 From the fields of daffodils in the spring to the towering conifers on the surrounding landscape, Central Saanich contains a variety of beautiful parks, unique landscapes and bucolic green spaces.
 Central Saanich is a district of the CRD that includes the communities of Brentwood Bay, Saanichton and Keating.
 Walking along the country roads of rural Central Saanich means taking as stroll along agricultural land since farmland forms about two thirds of the municipality.
 Your excursion can take you past peaceful pastoral farmland and the abundant vineyards.
 Two large properties are First Nations with the Twasout bordering on Haro Strait and the Tsartlip’s along Saanich Inlet.

-Central Saanich is located on the Saanich Peninsula of southern Vancouver Island.
+Central Saanich is located on the Saanich Peninsula of southern Vancouver Island; its about fourty one square kilometers.
 Central Saanich is bounded on the north by the District of North Saanich, on the South by the District of Saanich.
 The eastern border is Haro Strait while Saanich Inlet lies to the west.
 Walks along the country roads of this rural area are very pleasant and scenic views provide a link to oceans, creeks, trees and fields.

 This book describes the parks, playgrounds, and green spaces within Central Saanich.
 Its goal is to encourage you to explore your neighborhood by foot.
 Each place takes less than an hour to explore.
 Take in some longer strolls by using roads to link the hiking trails.
 There are stimulating walks and breathtaking sights in your backyard.
 It is a great way to get out of your house with limited use of your car.
 Walking is established residential areas have the added bonus of frequent rest stops for young and old.
 A brief description of the nature of each park in the city is provided with directions.
 The parks are described from north to south.